 | Spiritual Practice | 1 | 6 | +5 |

-Interpretation: Stress Management (+6) and Spiritual Practice (+5) showed the greatest gains, reflecting the critical insight that Emma could engage with contemplative practice when it was framed as nerve stimulation rather than spiritual belief.
-Movement (+5) returned as bloating and urgency resolved.
-Nutrition (+5) improved through structured FODMAP reintroduction that expanded dietary variety whilst respecting personalised tolerance thresholds.
-Environment (+1) showed the smallest gain, reflecting the relatively preserved baseline and the limited scope of environmental interventions in this protocol.
+Interpretation: Stress Management (+6) and Spiritual Practice (+5) gained most, reflecting that Emma could engage with contemplative practice once it was framed as nerve stimulation rather than belief.
+Movement (+5) returned as bloating and urgency resolved; Nutrition (+5) improved through structured reintroduction that expanded variety within personalised tolerances.
+Environment (+1) gained least, reflecting its preserved baseline.

-If you are experiencing a medical emergency, call 999.
-For urgent but non-emergency health concerns, contact NHS 111.
-If you are in emotional distress, contact the Samaritans on 116 123 (free, 24/7) or text SHOUT to 85258.
+For individual care, Find an EPINUTRI practitioner.
+In a medical emergency call 999; for urgent non-emergency concerns contact NHS 111; if in distress, contact the Samaritans on 116 123 (free, 24/7) or text SHOUT to 85258.

 Written by